Michael Oleksa: Early life and education

-Michael Oleksa was born in Allentown, Pennsylvania.
-As an adult, after spending a time at St. Vladimir's Seminary in New York, he moved to Alaska in 1970, accepting an invitation from an Alutiiq village on the Island of Kodiak.
-The invitation and experience in Kodiak motivated Michael Oleksa to continue speaking in Alaska, and did multiple presentations over the next three decades, while also serving as a Russian Orthodox Priest in these relatively small communities.

-In 1988, Oleska graduated with his doctoral degree from the Orthodox Theological Seminary in Presov, Slovakia.
-He made a point to graduate with an emphasis on Native Alaskan history during the Alaskan Russian period, which occurred from 1741 to 1867.
-He then continued to speak to at least twelve separate villages across Alaska on the issue of race and culture in education.
-He lives in Anchorage, Alaska, with his wife, his daughter, and one of his three grandsons.
+Oleksa was born in Allentown, Pennsylvania, on March 16, 1947.
+He graduated from Emmaus High School.
+Oleksa then attended Georgetown University, graduating in 1969.
+He then began attending St. Vladimir's Seminary in Yonkers, New York, and graduated in 1973 with a Master of Divinity.
+In 1988, he completed a doctorate at the Orthodox Theological Faculty in Presov, Czechoslovakia, with a focus on Native American history during the period of Russian Alaska.

 Career

+In 1970, he accepted an invitation from the Alutiiq village of Old Harbor on Kodiak Island in Alaska, where he served as priest with the Russian Orthodox Church.

+In 1972, he moved to Kwethluk, where he met his wife and continued his work as a missionary priest in various small communities along the Kuskokwim River.

-Oleksa is versed in the field of linguistics, and has written books, articles, and publications focusing on numerous Alaska Native cultures.
+Oleksa was versed in the fields of history, theology and linguistics and wrote books, articles, and publications focusing on multiple Alaska Native cultures.
 He created a four-part video series, which aired on PBS, called "Communicating Across Cultures".
-His work was so influential, it has made its way into some of JSD's (Juneau School District) senior high curriculum, and all three of the UA (University of Alaska) campuses.
-He is also a dedicated public speaker, and has travelled through multiple Alaskan villages speaking about various linguistical topics of interest.
-Michael Oleksa has accumulated a host of titles along his travels, proving his authenticity as a missionary, and a linguist.
-He is recognized as an "Elder" by the Alaska Federation of Natives, has been honored by the Alaska State Legislature and the National Governors Association, and is acknowledged as a "distinguished public servant" by the Board of Regents of the University of Alaska.
+His work made its way into some of Juneau School District's senior high curriculum, and all three of the University of Alaska campuses.
+He was also a dedicated public speaker, and has travelled through multiple Alaskan villages speaking about various linguistic topics of interest.

+Oleksa accumulated a host of titles along his travels.
+He is recognized as an "Elder" by the Alaska Federation of Natives, was honored by the Alaska State Legislature and the National Governors Association, and is acknowledged as a "distinguished public servant" by the Board of Regents of the University of Alaska.

-Oleksa is educating teachers across Alaska on the importance of cross-cultural education and the boundaries of race and culture.
-The most prominent of his texts that focuses on this topic is his collaboration with the Association of Alaska School Boards, which explores the unique cultural fabric of Alaska's educational environment.
-His most recent work available to the public is from 2006.
+Oleksa educated teachers across Alaska on the importance of cross-cultural education and the boundaries of race and culture.
+The most prominent of his texts that focus on this topic is his collaboration with the Association of Alaska School Boards, which explores the unique cultural fabric of Alaska's educational environment.
+Prior to his death, he initiated the process to have Olga Michael recognized as a saint by the Russian Orthodox Church.

+Personal life

+Oleksa was married to Xenia Oleksa, with whom he had two daughters, two sons, five grandsons, two granddaughters, and one great granddaughter.

+Death

+Oleksa suffered a stroke and died during the early hours of November 29, 2023, in Anchorage, Alaska, at the age of 76.
+In a statement after his death, the editorial board of the Anchorage Daily News titled him "one of Alaska’s great communicators".
+Funeral services were held in Saint Innocent Cathedral in Anchorage from on December 4th and 5th, with the burial taking place at Saint John Antiochian Cathedral in Eagle River, after the funeral.